-The first spring wreath I made with yellow tulips.
-And I was so impressed with how it turned out that I snapped this picture and posted it on Facebook.
+I made the first spring wreath with yellow tulips and I was so impressed with how it turned out that I snapped this picture and posted it on Facebook.

-And the best part is that this spring project costed me less than $15!
+And the best part is that this spring project cost me less than $15!

 How to Make a Spring Wreath